 Equal Treatment

-In addition, fair housing laws also prohibit any housing provider from charging higher rents based on any protected class.
+In addition, fair housing laws also make it illegal for any housing provider from charging higher rents based on any protected class.

 Fair Advertising

-It is also illegal for landlords to advertise their property in a way that counts as discrimination against certain individuals.
-This means that a landlord cannot advertise a rental in a way that only attracts certain groups, such as "no children allowed".
+It is also prohibited by federal law for landlords to advertise their property in a way that counts as housing discrimination against certain persons.
+This means that a landlord cannot advertise a property in a way that only attracts certain groups, such as "no children allowed".

 Who Oversees Fair Housing in California?